 Looking at your life and the direction you want to take it, including the goals you set out for yourself can and does have an impact on decision making.

-If the goal increase performance in amateur sports; then
+If the goal is to increase performance in amateur sports; then

 doping is expensive and carries risks for little gain.